compbiocore/nmrdock/README.md

 `docker run -it -v [path to a directory on local computer]:/home/ubuntu/data/ -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=x.x.x.x:0 compbiocore/nmr-image:v1 /bin/csh`

 This command will open an interactive c-shell that forwards all GUI information to the local Xterm.

+## Windows (not officially supported)

+To run on Windows:

+Download and install VcXsrv Windows X Server.
+You can download it from: https://sourceforge.net/projects/vcxsrv/

+Before launching Docker, start XLaunch by double clicking the Desktop icon.
+A window will appear for you to set configurations.
+Use the default options on the first two pages and press the next button.
+On the third page select the box next to “Disable access control” to ensure the Docker has access to the Xserv.

+Get your IP address using ipconfig.

+Open Docker and execute ‘docker run -it -e DISPLAY=x.x.x.x:0.0 compbiocore/nmr-image:v1 /bin/csh’ where x.x.x.x is your IP address.